 The first woman to fly in space

 The Vostok program was a program of firsts.
 The first person in space, Yuri Gagarin, flew on Vostok 1.
 Vostok 2 marked the first crewed mission lasting a full day.
-Each mission had its first, and Vostok 6 marked the first woman in space.
+Each mission had its first, and Vostok 6 brought the first woman into space.

 Valentina Tereshkova was born in 1937.
 She became interested in skydiving at a young age and trained as a competitive skydiver.
 This is what led to her selection as a cosmonaut.
 The Soviet Union did not want the United States to have the first female in space, so when they learned about the Mercury 13 (thirteen women who underwent the tests to become astronauts, whom the Government did not allow to join the actual NASA Mercury program), they quickly selected five female cosmonauts.

 Valentina Tereshkova underwent plenty of training in preparation for the flight.
 This included centrifuge tests, fighter jet training, and decompression chamber testing, among others.
 Vostok 5 launched into orbit on June 14, 1963 – just a few days before Tereshkova’s flight.
 On June 16, 1963, Valentina Tereshkova donned her spacesuit and arrived at the launchpad in preparation for the launch that would forever mark her name in the history books as the first woman in space.

 She was successfully launched into orbit.
 In addition to being the first woman in space, at 26 years old, she remains the youngest woman to fly in space to this day.
 This solo mission in Vostok would be the last launch of the Vostok program.
 It was followed by the short-lived Voskhod program, which was quickly superseded by the Soyuz program that still has rockets and capsules flying to this day.